BettercareHealth/bettercare/facilitators-guide/fg-0-5-intro.md

 Simplified flow diagrams are also used, where necessary, to indicate the correct approach to diagnosing or managing a particular problem.

-Each question is identified with the number of the chapter, followed by the number of the question, e.g. 5-23.
+Each question is identified with the number of the chapter, followed by the number of the question, for example 5-23.

 > Important practical lessons are emphasised like this.